luizdma/DataSetYolo/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 3698 images.
+The dataset includes 3495 images.
-People are annotated in YOLOv12 format.
+Road-Lanes-Cars are annotated in YOLOv12 format.

 The following pre-processing was applied to each image: